 Examples of situations where malice may be found to exist are:

-Where a Plaintiff can prove that a defendant did not believe what he said was true (for defence of qualified privilege) or did not honestly hold the opinion expressed (for defence of fair comment);
+- Where a Plaintiff can prove that a defendant did not believe what he said was true (for the defence of qualified privilege) or did not honestly hold the opinion expressed (for the defence of fair comment);

-Where a Defendant is proven to be indifferent to the truth of the content published, especially where there are avenues for the defendant to conduct an enquiry into the truth of the content.
+- Where a Defendant is proven to be indifferent to the truth of the content published, especially where there are avenues for the defendant to conduct an enquiry into the truth of the content.
+Case Example 1:

 B, an educational institution, sued C, a newspaper for publishing an article which contained statements which were defamatory of B. The statements implied that B was a ‘diploma mill’.
 Among the defences relied on by C was the defence of fair comment.
 The Court held that the defence of fair comment was defeated by malice on the part of C as C “deliberately or at least recklessly abstained from availing themselves of means of information which lay at hand when the slightest inquiry would have shown that the imputation appearing in the article complained of were groundless”.